Counselor Who Questioned Lori Loughlin’s Daughter’s College Credentials Will Allegedly Testify In Case

-A guidance counselor at Olivia Jade and Isabella Rose Giannulli’s Los Angeles high school, who raised questions about their admission into the University of Southern California will allegedly be called as a witness in the case against Lori Loughlin and Mossimo Giannulli if the matter goes to trial, according to a new report.
+A guidance counselor at Olivia Jade and Isabella Rose Giannulli’s Los Angeles high school, who raised questions about their admission into the University of Southern California, will allegedly be called as a witness in the case against Lori Loughlin and Mossimo Giannulli if the matter goes to trial, according to a new report.

 TooFab exclusively reported that a Marymount High School counselor reportedly became involved in some kind of incident with Mossimo Giannulli in 2018 after he questioned Olivia Jade’s rowing credentials, according to the Justice Department.